CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

 * **YTD Water Report**
     * contains the YTD HTML report and merged CSV export produced by `water_report.Rmd`.
 * **site_selector_temporary_results**
-    * contains the site-specific HTML report, CSV export, and temporary plot files produced by `site_selector.Rmd`.
+    * contains site-specific outputs produced by `site_selector.Rmd`.
+By default, knitting the report creates one `<location>_YYYY-MM-DD` folder per research site plus a dated batch-summary CSV.
+Each site folder contains that site's HTML report, CSV export, and plot files.
+    * for a quick single-site run, set `site_selector_run_all_sites <- FALSE` at the top of `render_site_selector.R`, uncomment exactly one `site_selector_single_site` line, and knit `site_selector.Rmd`.
+Single-site output retains the shared-folder behavior used previously.
 * **TSS**
     * a separate folder where an excel file exists containing example total suspended solids, electrical conductivity, and pH data is stored in the format congruent with what AWQP staff use in-house.
 It is in a separate folder because this mimics the true deployment of this code outside of the github repo.
 * **ALS_Data_Cleaning_Tool.Rproj**